firasmidani/phenotypic-characterization/README.md

 ## [Required] Package dependencies or requirements

-See requirements.txt for full list of dependencies.
+See `requirements.txt` for full list of dependencies.

 If you have `matplotlib`, `seaborn`, `pandas`, `numpy`, `scipy`, `GPy`, you should be able to test AMiGA right away.
 The other packages in requirements.txt are dependencies for these main ones.
-Anaconda distributions typically have all of these except for GPy.
+Anaconda distributions typically have all of these except for `GPy`.
 You can install packages with conda as follows (see <a href="https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/">documentaiton</a>):

 ```python
 conda install package-name